TxusBlack/boot-manager/README.md

 csrutil enable --without kext
 ```

+**Note:** If you do not need to add BootCamp support to PCI-e solid state drives or SATA PCI-e controller
+cards, you can skip this step.

-Then go to the Releases section of the Boot Manager repository and download the latest installation
+2. Then go to the Releases section of the Boot Manager repository and download the latest installation
 package, and install it normally by double-clicking on it.

 ## Copyright